AgileVentures/av-static-website/source/blog_articles/2017-12-22-av-ecosystem-review-not-completing-premium-review.html.markdown

 irb(main):007:0> s.save
 ```

 Next up I have a member who got three months of Premium from CraftAcademy South Africa, but they are in the system as paying via Stripe since that's how CA SA paid.
-The member is now paying their own way, and again we need support for multiple subscriptions per user to update that.
+The member is now paying their own way (also over Stripe), and again we need support for multiple subscriptions per user to update that.
 The next member is also a CraftAcademy South Africa graduate who is paying their own way, and subsequently upgraded to Premium Mob.
 Again, I won't be able to fix these up without the domain model changes.
 I guess I push on and fix up what I can and then take another pass once I get the domain model fix out.

 I note what I'm not doing recently is remembering to work with Mob level members on their professional development plans ... although I don't know how much folks really appreciate that.
 It's kind of a challenging thing for busy people to keep up with ...

-I think the last one for today now.
+I think that's last one for today now.
 A Premium Plus member who downgraded to Premium F2F and that all needs to be represented to.
 That domain model ...